cwethanp3/team3Python/README.md

 Team 3 Python

-The Following Libs are required to run this program: requests
+The Following Libs are required to run this program:<br>
+requests<br>
 BeautifulSoup